 Let’s assume the Upadarian Society of America has 3 million members as Peers and that another 10 million Americans had some membership in a Upadarian style estate.

 First, if you lived in areas where this activity was threatening safety, you would be able to go to the estate and, even if you didn’t live there, find shelter if necessary knowing you are safe.
-People in an estate would be screened and security would be provided by the residents who cooperatively own a local chapter of a security company.
-Through that company residents are trained and equipped to keep anything or anyone harmful off the premises.
+People in an estate would be screened and security would be provided by the residents who cooperatively own a local franchise of a security company.
+Through that company, residents are trained and equipped to keep anything or anyone harmful off the premises.

 Second, we would be directing Christian outreach to these communities of refugees.
 If there were illegal efforts to hamper our outreach, we would mobilize members to put massive pressure on politicians to protect our rights and we would organize to ensure we have enough people to prevent an outreach from being disrupted.
 The only real counter to the bondage these people suffer under is the Gospel.